die1465/DataCollectionPipelineForContAuth/README.md

 # Data-Collection-Pipeline-For-Continuous-Authentication (Early Access)

-This was the data collection pipeline for WACWAC (Wearable Assisted Continuous Web Authentication through Multimodal Correlation)

-prerequisites:

-having docker desktop installed having uv installed

-to install dependencies:

-uv pip install -r requirements.lock

-for setting up the database:
-don't forget to configure the .env for the DB credentials

-we use a postgres DB in a docker container, to setup the DB: docker compose up -d db then uv run createDB.py to create the tables in the database

-The main.py is the web server

-the WatchServer.py is the watch API

-the Services.py is the preprocessing services API

-run watchServer and services before main.py

 # 💾 Data Collection Pipeline for Continuous Authentication

 This repository contains the data collection pipeline for WACWAC (Wearable Assisted Continuous Web Authentication through Multimodal Correlation).